Creating Sanitized Database Snapshots with DBSnapper¶

 As you can see in the highlighted section, we're specifying example_app

-as our source datbase and example_app_dev
+as our source datbase and example_app_snap

 as our destination

-in the example above will be automatically DROPPED and RECREATED when the load
+will be DROPPED and RECREATED

 Checking our target¶